Serbs of Croatia: Modern period

-In the 1860s, the Serbian thought began spreading among the Orthodox Christians in the Kingdom of Dalmatia.
-At first through the religious denomination, and by the time as a sign of national affiliation.
+In the 1860s, Serbian thought began spreading among the Eastern Orthodox Christians in the Kingdom of Dalmatia.
+At first through the religious denomination, and over time as a sign of national affiliation.
 There was also a brief occurrence when certain Catholic intellectuals, predominantly in Dubrovnik, were won over by the Serbian thought.
 They were known as "Serb Catholics".
-The reason for this was that Dalmatia and the Kingdom of Croatia-Slavonia, at the time ruled by Károly Khuen-Héderváry, were extremely disadvantaged so intellectuals did not want to link themselves to them, while at the same time they found newly created Kingdoms of Serbia and Montenegro with their idea of unification of the South Slavs, appealing.
-With the creation of Yugoslavia, their political goals were achieved, and after that these "one-time Serbs" disappeared from the political stage.
+The reason for this was that Dalmatia and the Kingdom of Croatia-Slavonia, at the time ruled by Károly Khuen-Héderváry, were extremely disadvantaged so intellectuals did not want to link themselves to them, while at the same time, they found newly created Kingdoms of Serbia and Montenegro with their idea of unification of the South Slavs, appealing.
+With the creation of Yugoslavia, their political goals were achieved, and after that, these "one-time Serbs" disappeared from the political stage.
 Such developments in the spread of Serbian thought in the Croatian lands were the result of Serbian politicians' plans dating back to the first half of the 19th century when Serbia wasn't an independent country, but a province of the Ottoman Empire.
 According to the 1844 Ilija Garašanin's Načertanije, they intended to establish a Serbian Empire on the territory of the collapsed Ottoman Empire.
 At first, its borders were supposed to be the borders of the Ottoman Empire and the Slavs in them, but they gradually expanded to the territory of present-day Croatia (including the Military Frointaire and Dalmatia).
 To accomplish this, the ground had to be prepared, so that diplomacy and the military would have a stronger base for taking action.
-The bases for this was the Serbian state law, and where it wasn't possible to appropriate the land with it, the argument of nationality, and when that argument couldn't be applied, then it was necessary to "create" the Serbs among the target population, if not among all, then among the majority.
-The main target were Orthodox Christians in the neighboring, non-Serb countries.
-In 1848/50, Serbian government organized a secret network of agents who propagated the Serbian ideas.
+The basis for this was the Serbian state law, and where it wasn't possible to appropriate the land with it, the argument of nationality, and when that argument couldn't be applied, then it was necessary to "create" the Serbs among the target population, if not among all, then among the majority.
+The main target was Eastern Orthodox Christians in the neighbouring, non-Serb countries.
+In 1848/50, the Serbian government organized a secret network of agents who propagated the Serbian ideas.
 Those agents were concealed as cultural workers.
 The famous agents were Georgije Nikolajević and Stjepan Mitrov Ljubiša.
-The 'creation' of new Serbs was carried out by identification of Orthodox Christianity in Croatia and Bosnia and Herzegovina only with Serbs.
-Another argument used in the areas with no Orthodox Christians was identifying people who spoke Shtokavian with the Serbs.
+The 'creation' of new Serbs was carried out by identification of Eastern Orthodox Christianity in Croatia and Bosnia and Herzegovina only with Serbs.
+Another argument used in the areas with no Eastern Orthodox Christians was identifying people who spoke Shtokavian with the Serbs.
 The idea "all Shtokavians are Serbs" was created by German Slavists in the 1850s, and was promoted by the Austrian government who wanted to equalize Croats and Serbs so that it could more easily rule the Croatian lands and in the next stage conquer Serbia and penetrate across Macedonia to Thessaloniki.
 The idea was that it was easier to "govern Belgrade and Zagreb if the same language was spoken in them".
-Geostrategic position of Belgrade in relation to Zagreb further contributed to favoring the Serbs whom Austrians did not perceive as a danger, unlike Croats who had own language, politicians, national consciousness, laws, military tradition and prepared army, as well as international treaties which have affirmed their rights, so Austrians needed someone (Serbs) to discipline the Croats.
-The same was done by Hungary which became a strong political factor after 1848 and that wished to expand into the Southeast Europe, which was particularly strong during the reign of Károly Khuen-Héderváry over Croatia.
+Geostrategic position of Belgrade to Zagreb further contributed to favouring the Serbs whom Austrians did not perceive as a danger, unlike Croats who had their language, politicians, national consciousness, laws, military tradition and prepared army, as well as international treaties which have affirmed their rights, so Austrians needed someone (Serbs) to discipline the Croats.
+The same was done by Hungary which became a strong political factor after 1848 and wished to expand into the Southeast Europe, which was particularly strong during the reign of Károly Khuen-Héderváry over Croatia.